A lot or a little?

 Families can talk about science and nature.
 What are some examples of the wildlife you might take for granted living in your backyard?
 How can games like Grounded inspire younger players to learn more about plants, insects, and nature in general?

 If you are lost in the woods, what are some of the immediate things you might need to survive?
 How would you go about finding food, building shelter, etc.?
 What would be some ways to use creativity to overcome obstacles?

-- Platforms: Windows, Xbox One, Xbox One Series X
+- Platforms: Windows, Xbox One, Xbox Series X/S

 - Subjects: Science: animals, plants

 - Skills: Thinking & Reasoning: collecting data, problem solving, thinking critically